|

 in the home I know.

-The final verse of this song, however, is downcast.
+This song comes in at two poignant scenes in the movie: the beginning of the song is sung as the workers go to the field for their day's work (just as Uncle Remus establishes himself with Johnny and teaches him valuable lessons); things are bright and new.
+The reprise, however, is downcast.
 Sung as the workers return from their day's work, the verse speaks of hard work and eventual demise.
-Ironically, as they pass by Uncle Remus' cabin, the words hit home (quite literally) as he packs to leave the plantation.
-He ignores the advice of the song "Let the rain pour down, let the cold wind blow.
+As they pass by Uncle Remus' cabin, the words hit home (quite literally) as he packs to leave the plantation.
+He ignores the advice of the song: "Let the rain pour down, let the cold wind blow.
 Gonna stay right here in the home I know."